AlicenJoyHenning/DamageSimulator/README.md

 <br>

 However, we acknowledge that this understanding of damage is limited, as will the simulated cells it generates.
-We hope to gain more experimentally verified studies characterizing damage in scRNA-seq, but until then, as the first damage simulator of its kind, we propose ```damagesimulator``` as a starting point for further damage investigations.
+We hope to gain more experimentally verified studies characterizing damage in scRNA-seq, but until then, as the first damage simulator of its kind, we propose ```damagesimulator``` as a valuable starting point for further damage investigations.

 <br>